ansible/ansible/docsite/rst/playbooks2.rst

        confirm: yes
        salt_size: 7

-You can use any crypt scheme supported by `Passlib <http://pythonhosted.org/passlib/lib/passlib.hash.html>`_ :
+You can use any crypt scheme supported by 'Passlib':

 - *des_crypt* - DES Crypt
 - *bsdi_crypt* - BSDi Crypt